THOMASELOVE/500-classes-2025/class07/README.md

 - The Excel sheet (developed in 2008) is available in our Shared Drive in the Sensitivity Analysis Spreadsheet (for Class 7) folder.
 - The PDF description of what the spreadsheet does (with examples) is also in our Shared Drive in the Sensitivity Analysis Spreadsheet (for Class 7) folder.

+## What is a Mahalanobis distance?

+Essentially, you can think about it as a way of expanding the idea of a standardized mean difference out to multiple variables simultaneously.
+More specifically, it is a multivariate generalization of the square of the standard score z = (x - mean)/sd: in essence, how many standard deviations away a point is from the mean of another distribution.
+R implements Mahalanobis distance with the `mahalanobis()` function.